-What you must pay when you get Services that are covered for you these services If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
+Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections:

-Covered services include, but are not limited to: • Physician services Please refer below to Physician/Practitioner Services, Including Doctor's Office Visits. • Diagnostic tests (like lab tests) Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • X-ray, radium, and isotope therapy including Please refer below to Outpatient technician materials and services Diagnostic Tests and Therapeutic Services and Supplies. • Surgical dressings Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Splints, casts and other devices used to reduce Please refer below to Outpatient fractures and dislocations Diagnostic Tests and Therapeutic Services and Supplies. • Prosthetics and orthotics devices (other than Please refer below to Prosthetic dental) that replace all or part of an internal body Devices and Related Supplies. organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices • Leg, arm, back, and neck braces; trusses; and Please refer below to Prosthetic artificial legs, arms, and eyes including Devices and Related Supplies. adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition • Physical therapy, speech therapy, and occupational Please refer below to Outpatient therapy Rehabilitation Services.
+Services that are covered for you What you must pay when you get these services Physician services Please refer below to Physician/Practitioner Services, Including Doctor's Office Visits.
+Diagnostic tests (like lab tests) Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+X-ray, radium, and isotope therapy including technician materials and services Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Surgical dressings Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Splints, casts and other devices used to reduce fractures and dislocations Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer below to Prosthetic Devices and Related Supplies. • Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer below to Prosthetic Devices and Related Supplies.
+Physical therapy, speech therapy, and occupational therapy Please refer below to Outpatient Rehabilitation Services.
+Home-delivered meals Meals delivered to your home after discharge from an inpatient hospital stay.
+You are eligible to receive up to 14 meals per discharge, as authorized by the plan. \$0 copay